AARP (American Association of Retired Persons)

 FSMA is a bill that was signed into law by President Obama on January 4, 2011.
 Officially known as FDA Food Safety Modernization Act, it provides the FDA with new enforcement authority designed to achieve higher rates of compliance with prevention- and risk-based food safety standards, new tools to hold imported foods to the same standards as domestic foods, and directs the FDA to build an integrated national food safety system in partnership with state and local authorities.
 However, while it is the most sweeping food safety legislation within the past 70 years, Congress’ capitulation to special interest groups through exemptions for certain food products and lack of funding could seriously undermine the preventative goals of FSMA.

-A medical condition characterized by inflammation of the gastrointestinal tract that involves both the stomach (“gastro”-) and the small intestine (“entero”-), resulting in some combination of diarrhea, vomiting, and abdominal pain and cramping.
+Gastroenteritis is a medical condition characterized by inflammation of the gastrointestinal tract that involves both the stomach (“gastro”-) and the small intestine (“entero”-).
+It results in some combination of diarrhea, vomiting, and abdominal pain and cramping.
 Gastroenteritis has also been referred to as gastro, stomach bug, and stomach flu.
 Gastroenterology is the study of the stomach and intestine and their diseases.

-A gene or DNA sequence with a known location on a chromosome that can be used to identify individuals or species.
+A genetic marker is a gene or DNA sequence with a known location on a chromosome that can be used to identify individuals or species.

 What is a Guidance Document?